andsens/homeshick/README.md

 # Installation #
 homeshick is installed as a castle, this way it can keep itself updated.
-In order to create the castle, simply clone it to the appropriate position and run the linking command.
+In order to create the castle, simply clone it to the appropriate location.
 ```
 git clone git://github.com/andsens/homeshick.git $HOME/.homesick/repos/homeshick
-$HOME/.homesick/repos/homeshick/home/.homeshick link
 ```

-To avoid having to call homeshick with such a long path you can create an alias like this:
+To avoid having to call homeshick with such a long path you can alias it in your `.bashrc`:
 ```
 printf '\nalias homeshick="$HOME/.homesick/repos/homeshick/home/.homeshick"' >> $HOME/.bashrc
 ```
+*Note: You will have to rerun `.bashrc` with `source $HOME/.bashrc` to get the alias working right away.*

 You can skip the [commands](#commands) part and go to the [tutorial](#tutorial) if you prefer getting to know homeshick by using it.